npm-simplified/simplified/docs/content-comments.md

 -- (int) `perPage`

 Optional.
-The number of items of the return results.
+The number of comments to get to.

 #### @returns
 Returns an object containing the total number of comments found and an array of comments.